Why Emotional Intelligence Training for Leaders Matters More Than Ever

 The Role of Thoughts in Emotional Intelligence

 You can’t experience an emotion without first having a thought.
 Whether you’re aware of the thought or not, it’s there.
 Emotions are the byproduct of your thinking.
 What you feel emotionally does not come directly from your external environment.
 It comes from your internal processing of that environment.
-Until leaders understand this foundational truth, emotional intelligence training will only take them so far.

 To create real impact and transformation, leaders need to deeply understand what is truly creating their experience.
 That’s where true emotional transformation begins.

-The Conditioning of Emotions and Self-Awareness
+Conditioning and Emotional Self-Awareness

 When we repeatedly think the same thoughts, we trigger the same emotions.
 This conditioning leads the body to become familiar with – and sometimes addicted to – specific emotional states like frustration, anger, or stress.
-These feelings are the body’s way of signaling where our attention is focused.
+These feelings are the body’s way of signalling where our attention is focused.

 This is where self-awareness comes into play.
 And let me be clear: self-awareness is not a one-time achievement.
 It’s a continuous journey.
 There’s a distinct difference between self-awareness and consciousness, but the two dance together.